 }

-is more intuitive and easier to read compared to strpos
+str_contains is more intuitive and easier to read compared to strpos, especially for less experienced developers.
+Additionally, str_contains is binary-safe and can perform a case-sensitive search.

-Comparing str_contains
+Comparing str_contains and strpos

 Let’s compare the two functions by looking at some examples: